FortinetCloudCSE/gcp-ncc-mrr-fortigate/content/05Peer/_index.md

 ### ***Build GCP VPC Peering - estimated duration 30 min***

-Now that we have established our multi-region cloud on-ramp with rull BGP routing, let's discuss how to secure application VPCs.
+Now that we have established our multi-region cloud on-ramp with full BGP routing, let's discuss how to secure application VPCs.
 After this section is complete our network will be configured similarly to the below diagram

 ![Peered VPC](./vpc-spoke.png)